 - Can support multiple riders- The Airhead Watersports Airhead G-Force can support a maximum of three riders, while the O’Brien Super Screamer Inflatable 70-Inch Tow Tube can support two officially but with 6 handles we can get 3 kids onboard no problem.

 - Material- The O’Brien Super Screamer Inflatable is only made of two materials: PVC and nylon.
 The Airhead Watersports Airhead G-Force has three: PVC, nylon, and neoprene.
-Airhead Watersports uses neoprene for their knuckle guards, with nylon as covering for their handles.
+Airhead Watersports uses neoprene for their knuckle guards, with nylon as a covering for their handles.
 Nice and soft.
 Great for kids and Adults.

 - Types of the valve– The O’Brien and Airhead Watersports have different valves.
 O’Brien employs the Boston valve for their inflatable, while Airhead Watersports use their own valve—the patented Speed Safety Valve.
 So don’t lose these valves.